yourbase/yb/README.md

-# Artificer
+# YourBase CLI

-A build tool.
+A build tool that makes working on projects much more delightful.

 # How to use